TEAM-LIAISON/groble-infra/modules/services/monitoring/grafana/README.md

 # Grafana Module

-This module deploys Grafana as an ECS service on EC2 instances using bridge networking mode.
+This module deploys Grafana as an ECS service on EC2 instances using host networking mode.

 ## Features

 - **Low Resource Usage**: Configured for 0.25 vCPU and 256MB memory
-- **Bridge Mode Networking**: Uses dynamic port allocation
+- **Host Mode Networking**: Direct communication with monitoring stack
 - **Placement Constraints**: Deploys only on monitoring EC2 instances
 - **Cost Optimized**: No CloudWatch logs or EBS volumes
+- **Plugin Support**: Configurable plugin installation

 ## Usage